Tuesday, April 28, 2026

 News is spreading quickly around the world about the Jubilee Year of St. Francis, proclaimed by Pope Leo XIV, that began Jan.10, 2026, and continues to Jan.
 10, 2027.
 The Holy Father is bringing the world’s attention to the Saint of Assisi to coincide with the 800th anniversary of his death.
 Click to read the decree.

 The jubilee year is a time to reflect on the life and death of Francis, who was canonized a saint only two years after his passing.
-To help celebrate the jubilee, in the months ahead we will look at some of the favorite stories about St. Francis that are cherished by the members of the People of Peace OFS Fraternity.
+To help celebrate the jubilee, in the months ahead we will look at 14 of the favorite stories about St. Francis that are cherished by the members of the People of Peace OFS Fraternity.